Sciebo-RDS/RDS-Web/README.md

 For easier access, we provide a makefile in root folder.

-Beware: For testing or using, you need access to a [working RDS instance](https://www.research-data-services.org/doc/getting-started/k8s/).
+**Beware: For development and production, you need access to a [working RDS instance](https://www.research-data-services.org/doc/getting-started/k8s/).
+For example through VPN with `openconnect` to an already existing one or use minikube for smaller test environments.**

 If you want to start the environment for standalone, use the `standalone` receipt.
 ```bash